icukovic/gingerbill.org-source/content/article/2019-05-13-a-reply-to-the-road-to-zig.md

 [^left-pad]: See the Left-Pad Package causing severe issues across many other piece of code, <https://en.wikipedia.org/wiki/Npm_(software)#Notable_breakages>.

 However, my biggest gripe is the first point: write quality software.
 I wholeheartedly believe that writing quality software is not due to the issues of the programming language but the lack of incentives to make quality software and general culture around programming[^handmade-manifesto].
 Humans are flawed beings and are incentive focused.
 Unless we have an incentive to do something, we are very unlikely to do it.
+There are many languages that are striving for robustness in the code, such as Rust and Ada, but the ensure robustness and quality, a robust and quality culture will be required to enforce it.

 [^handmade-manifesto]: For a possible way to improve the culture, please see the [Handmade.Network](https://handmade.network/manifesto)